Fermiac/woocommerce-siftscience/README.md

 you'll still need to install WordPress, WooCommerce, StoreFront theme, etc. to really get started.

-Once you do, you should be able to activate the WooCommerce-SiftScience plugin and it will just start working.
+Once you do, you should be able to activate the WooCommerce-Sift plugin and it will just start working.